Exlonk/PHYMOL/README.md

 </p>

 <p>
-Note 3: The code (for the for bucle) of the preprocessing pipeline could be improved using the itertool module.
+Note 3: The code (for the "for" bucle) of the preprocessing pipeline could be improved using the itertool module.
 </p>

 <p>